moorepants/dissertation/_sources/physicalparameters.txt

 upper body can be determined separately and the legs can be fixed the bicycle frame.
 We make use of this for the different rider bio-mechanical models presented in Chapter :ref:`modelextensions`.

+.. todo:: Should I add mathematicl explanation how to extract the parameter sets that are desired?
+Like leaning rider or rigid rider, etc.

 Software Implementation
 =======================